 Because the second lesson my experience taught me was this: I may think I know what’s best (after all, who wouldn’t choose to tolerate a permanent indwelling catheter to save their sight?), but any judgments I make about what’s best are, by definition, based on my own values.
-If more than sixteen years of medical practice have taught me anything, it’s that people have different priorities.
+If my years of medical practice have taught me anything, it’s that people have different priorities.
 I must always help patients sort through their fears to arrive at what seems like a good decision, but it must always be a good decision for them, not for me.

 Because, of course, neither the patient nor the doctor really knows what choice will prove best.
 We only know statistical likelihoods.
 And sometimes we all get a surprise.
-Case in point: three weeks after my patient went home, his vision preserved, he developed bone marrow failure from the gancyclovir and died.
+Case in point: three weeks after my patient went home, his vision preserved, he developed bone marrow failure from the ganciclovir and died.